 As a member of the G20, Argentina supports the goals of the OECD’s Action Plan and intends to follow the recommendations that result.

-In addition to eliminating the potential for abuse, the new Swiss and Spanish treaties incorporate the current international standard regarding the automatic exchange of tax information.
+In addition to eliminating the potential for abuse, these treaties incorporate the current international standard on the automatic exchange of tax information.

 Argentina has replaced its black list of tax havens with a white list of ‘cooperative’ countries, for transparency purposes.
-A 2013 decree1 established that, for all purposes of Argentine income tax law and regulations, any reference to ‘jurisdictions with low or null taxation’ is understood to refer to jurisdictions not considered to be ‘cooperative for the purposes of tax transparency’.
+A 2013 decree3 established that, for all purposes of Argentine income tax law and regulations, any reference to ‘jurisdictions with low or null taxation’ is understood to refer to jurisdictions not considered ‘cooperative for the purposes of tax transparency’.

 The income tax law also sets out special provisions for transactions between Argentine taxpayers and parties in non- cooperative countries (formerly ‘tax havens’).
 These include:

 Given the Argentine tax authorities’ focus on substance over form, foreign companies doing business there should be sure to have a sound, well-documented business purpose for their business structures and transactions.
 In many litigated tax disputes that have reached the country’s Supreme Court, taxpayers that have been able to demonstrate the business substance of their arrangements have been more likely to achieve a favorable outcome.

 4 General Resolution 3577.